 In the context of John Ashbery’s long career it is possible to a claim a particular significance for that book.
 Published in 1970, it was the first volume he wrote after re-settling in the United States in 1965, having lived in Paris for the best part of a decade.
 It was also the book in which he arrived at a kind of poem – ‘Soonest Mended’ is an example, but so are several others, ‘Evening in the Country’, say, or ‘The Bungalows’ – that established a way of configuring voice, narrative trajectory, human relations and cultural reference that would become recognisable as characteristically Ashberyan.

-Cul-de-sac 1 When I was 17 and finishing my high school exams the petrol station around the corner from our house exploded.
-I didn’t hear it but my twin brother did: he jingled the keys and we drove in his …
+When I was 17 and finishing my high school exams the petrol station around the corner from our house exploded.
+I didn’t hear it but my twin brother did: he jingled the keys and we drove in his Subaru ute to check out the damage.

 In 1966 John Ashbery published Rivers and Mountains.
 The departure from the fractures of The Tennis Court Oath (1962) are immediately apparent: it is a return to a language still distinctly marked by Ashbery’s usual probing and misdirection, but without the direct dislocations committed to denotative meaning, form and syntax in the earlier book.